vuejs/rfcs/active-rfcs/0000-script-setup.md

     - There has been a [proposal for adding native refs to JavaScript](https://github.com/rbuckton/proposal-refs), but it was designed to address a slightly different problem and doesn't seem to have received much attention.

-    - A prominent example of altering JavaScript semantics in return for succinct syntax is [Svelte](https://svelte/).
+    - A prominent example of altering JavaScript semantics in return for succinct syntax is [Svelte](https://svelte.dev/).
 It [appropriates a number of JavaScript syntax to express framework-specific behavior](#svelte-syntax-details).

     In the past, we have tried to stick to strict JavaScript semantics as much as possible.
-Deviating from standard JavaScript semantics has number of [drawbacks](](#drawbacks)), but we believe there is room for a pragmatic trade-off where "breaking out of the box" a little bit can result in substantial improvements in developer experience.
+Deviating from standard JavaScript semantics has number of [drawbacks](#drawbacks), but we believe there is room for a pragmatic trade-off where "breaking out of the box" a little bit can result in substantial improvements in developer experience.

 # Detailed design